 Agenda setting and policy development within institutional processes, especially within the European Union, the United Nations, and NATO.

 - The role of the European Union on the chessboard of great power politics, in Modelling The New Europe.

 - Russia, Turkey and Bosnia-Herzegovina, A study of operational codes which may harm peacebuilding, at the SEN Foundation.

 - Russian aggression, the West’s response? in Foreign Policy Press.

 ZITA DE WILD

 As project officer Zita makes sure awareness of our events is spread and events are organised to the last detail.
 She is a young professional currently studying Management of International Social Challenges at Erasmus University.
 Finishing high school Zita asked herself the question: in what direction do I want my future to go?
 As a committed student council member she has been helping refugees integrate in Dutch society by teaching them the Dutch language and been involved in multiple environmental projects.
 The urge to direct her future towards solving problems exceeding borders grew as she lived through Californian wildfires.
-Witnessing the consequential mudslides become fatal to many community members and damaging to the environment, my eyes were opened to an array of issues that cannot be solved by one country on its own.
+Witnessing the consequential mudslides become fatal to many community members and damaging to the environment, her eyes were opened to an array of issues that cannot be solved by one country on its own.
 The formation of unity is therefore of crucial importance and is a challenge she is thrilled to take on.

 Tom is the Operations Officer of the Young Diplomat.
 In this capacity he makes sure all events run smoothly and is students' first point of contact, so he will propably be answering your emails!
 Tom is a former NMUN delegate who is currently studying Management of International Social Challenges at Erasmus University Rotterdam.
 Moreover, he is Chairman of the MIPAS committee as well as Studygroup Tutor at Study Association Cedo Nulli.